goldfinch-eng/mono/packages/subgraph/README.md

   - GraphQL HTTP server at: http://localhost:8000
   - Index node server at: http://localhost:8030
   - Metrics server at: http://localhost:8040

+### Quick Runs
+- A quick run script is available: `packages/subgraph/quick-start.sh`.
+This requires a test dump to be restored to the postgres container.
+  - This only works for mainnet forking
+  - The network on metamask should be http://localhost:8545

+### Creating local backups
+- If you already have a running db and want to save it for future runs use:
+  - docker exec -t <postgres-container-id> pg_dumpall -c -U graph-node > ~/dump.sql

 ## Resources
 - [The Graph Academy](https://thegraph.academy/developers/)